MLo7Ghinsan/Hed_Writer/README.md

 	   2) Redo the cycle of "create new list" again
 	- Press "ADD" if you want to solely add the phoneme as individual

+(If you want to use specific/custom CQS lines when making an hed from scratch then you can just edit cNp.txt)

 # Buttons